 The patient suddenly develops a severe fear or discomfort that peaks within ten minutes.

-During this discrete episode, four or more of the following symptoms:
+During this discrete episode, four or more of the following symptoms occur:

 Chest pain or other chest discomforts